top of page

 Powered by Community

 This project is not just about science—it’s about people.
-With the leadership of Mukthar, a Feridhoo-born dive master working with Noohiri Diving, and in collaboration with Coralive and the University of Padua, we are engaging the local community through workshops and hands-on training.
+With the leadership of Mukthar, a Feridhoo-born dive master working with Noohiri Diving, and in collaboration with Coralive, the University of Padua, and the italian artist Marco Barotti we are engaging the local community through workshops and hands-on training.

 We will double the capacity of the three existing nurseries, which already host over 1,200 coral fragments from 15 species of Acropora and Pocillopora.